theodoremoreland/OrderDashboard/README.md

 ## Video

-Why writing the code for this project, I will be recording myself in a video.
+While writing the code for this project, I will be recording myself in a video.
 The purpose of the video is to demonstrate what coding up a few simple programs is like.
 The focus will be on narrating thought process while exposing a few programming and web development concepts without an opinion piece on the nature of programming as a career and without instruction or lecturing on the steps involved.
 The video becomes too long and "rambly" otherwise.
 I may or may not publish and link the video(s) somewhere in this repository.